Estimated reading time: 4 minutes

-It is a sad truth, but all too often employees hear only from the boss when they mess up or when it is time for the dreaded performance appraisal.
+It is a sad truth, but all too often, employees hear only from the boss when they mess up or when it is time for the dreaded performance appraisal.

-Employees should receive feedback more often about what they are doing right, than what they are doing wrong.
+Employees should receive feedback more often about what they are doing right than what they are doing wrong.

-Emphasizing positive behaviors can reinforce them, and in doing so can minimize negative behavior patterns.
+Emphasizing positive behaviors can reinforce them and, in doing so, can minimize negative behavior patterns.

-Managers need to pay attention to front line employees and do what they can to be a source of encouragement and support.
+Managers need to pay attention to front-line employees and do what they can to be a source of encouragement and support.

 Research shows that employees find personal recognition more motivating than money.

 This is evidence that employees appreciate the personal touch – thoughtfulness and recognition show genuine appreciation for a job well done.